Attorney Shane Zisman in his office

 Zisman law office

 If bills are piling up and collection calls keep coming, we can help you understand your options under Iowa and federal law.
-A short conversation can help you get clarity on next steps.
+A short conversation can help you get clear on the next step.

 Prefer to talk now?
 Call 641-472-5141